fbpx

 What are Puffins?

-Puffins – or more specifically the Atlantic Puffin – are a breed of seabirds found in Ireland, Scotland, and other regions of Northern Europe.
-They have a wingspan of roughly 47cm-63cm and can reach about 20cm in height.
-Both females and males are nearly identical in colouring, which in the summer is black on the back with a white underside, and an orange beak and orange webbed feet.
-However, the large, orange bill that puffins are known for is actually only for show during mating season and this outer part of the beak is shed for the winter season.
+Both females and males are nearly identical in colouring.
+In the summer, puffins are black on the back with a white underside, and they have a large orange beak with clownish orange webbed feet.
+However, the triangular orange bill that puffins are known for is actually a mating season accessory.
+In fact, puffins shed this extra part of beak during the winter season.

-Once ready to begin breeding, male and female puffins form long-term pairs – sometimes breeding for life – and both parents help in the raising of offspring.
-Each year, females lay a single egg, which the parents keep warm in their brood patches (more or less a featherless patch of skin on certain types of birds during the breeding season where eggs can be kept warm).
+Once ready to begin breeding, male and female puffins form long-term pairs – sometimes breeding for life – and both parents help raise offspring.
+Each year, females lay a single egg, which the parents keep warm in their brood patches (more or less a featherless patch of skin on certain types of birds during the breeding season where eggs are kept warm).

 Baby puffins are called pufflings, and look a bit like a creme egg!
 Born in spring month, they are brown and white and very fluff.
-They’re fed on fish held in their parents’ beaks, a feat made possible by the puffins’ large beaks that allow for a unique unhinging.
+Puffin parents feed their young with fresh fish, carrying beaks full of fish back to the burrow where the puffling lives.
 Once the puffling chicks become independent, they spend the better part of their youth far at sea, only returning to land about five years later to find a mate and start breeding themselves.
 An Atlantic puffin’s lifespan is about 20 years.

 Puffin on the islands of Ireland.